hazelcast/hazelcast/hazelcast-documentation/src/Config.md

 </hazelcast>
 ```

-- Property placeholders can be used in the `<import/>` elements, For example:
+- Property placeholders can be used in the `<import/>` elements.
+For example:

 ```xml
 <hazelcast>